AndreeaIloaia/docker-intro/README.md

 ## What is a container?
 ![Container](assets/images/container.png "Container")

-Containers are a packaging mechanism in which application are abstracted from the enviroment on which they run.
+Containers are a packaging mechanism in which applications are abstracted from the enviroment on which they run.

-Containers were created to solve 3 main problems in software deployment:
+Containers were created to solve 4 main problems in software deployment:

 ### 1. Standardization